 OBEP is an English law firm with a sole principal, Olivia Whitcroft.
 It is authorised and regulated by the Solicitors Regulation Authority, registration number 563704.
 The rules of the SRA can be found at: www.sra.org.uk.

 OBEP is a controller in relation to use of your information (as outlined in this notice), and is registered with the Information Commissioner’s Office, registration number: Z2818829.

 You can contact OBEP using the contact details set out here: Contact Details

-If you contact us (via email, telephone, post or otherwise), we may collect and retain your contact details and the contents of your communication in hard and/or electronic copy.
-We shall use such details for the purpose of handling your query and keeping records of communications.
-See also section 2.5 below.
+If you contact or communicate with us (via email, telephone, social media, post or otherwise), we may collect and retain your contact details and the contents of your communication in electronic and/or hard copy.
+We shall use such details for the purposes of following up on our discussion or handling your query (where relevant), and keeping records of communications.
+See also section 4.5 below.

 Certain information about you and your business or personal circumstances will also be required to carry out client acceptance and risk management procedures.
 This includes financial details, and information confirming your identity and those of your directors and shareholders.

 Our legal bases for these activities are legitimate interests, necessity for performance of a contract (where you are a client who is an individual), and legal obligation.
 See section 9 below for more information about this.